-Key Tools and l Summaries Commission and District Map 3 Revenue Overview 53 Citywide Organizational Chart 5 Expenditure Overview 68 Neighbor's Guide to the Budget 6 Department Overviews 91 Table of Contents 9 American Rescue Plan Act 226 City Manager's Message 11 Capital Improvement Plan 231 Budget in Brief 14 Debt Management Overview 244 Strategic Direction 27 Financial Policies and Procedures 251 Gainesville at A Glance 35 Glossary of Terms 273 Economic Forecast 46 Ordinances and Resolutions 287
+Key Tools and d Summaries Commission and District Map 3 Revenue Overview 53 Citywide Organizational Chart 5 Expenditure Overview 68 Neighbor's Guide to the Budget 6 Department Overviews 91 Table of Contents 9 American Rescue Plan Act 226 City Manager's Message 11 Capital Improvement Plan 231 Budget in Brief 14 Debt Management Overview 244 Strategic Direction 27 Financial Policies and Procedures 251 Gainesville at A Glance 35 Glossary of Terms 273 Economic Forecast 46 Ordinances and Resolutions 287

-Commission and District Map City Organizational This map provides an overview of the different districts in the City of Gainesville and a list of the elected officials of the City.
+The City's Organizational Structure, Pages 3-5 Commission and District Map This map provides an overview of the different districts in the City of Gainesville and a list of the elected officials of the City.
 Page 3.
-City Organizational Chart Chart Chart Charter City's Organizational Structure, Pages 3-5 This map provides an overview of the different districts in the City of Gainesville and a list of the elected officials of the City.
-Page 3.
-City Organizational Leadership Team.
+City Organizational Chart This section illustrates the reporting structure for Charter Officers and the General Government Leadership Team.
 Page 5.